xwhelan/xwhelan.github.io/_posts/2022-02-05-from-commit-zero.md

 ---
 layout: post
 title:  "From (commit) zero to (commit) one"
-date:   2022-02-05 21:00:00 -05:00
+date:   2022-02-05 21:00:00 -0500
-categories: java tools
+categories: rants
-tags: java jvm build shuhari scaffolding poetry
+tags: tooling java jvm build shuhari scaffolding poetry
 ---

 > A complex system that works is invariably found to have evolved from a
 > simple system that works.
+>

----John Gall, _Systemantics_
+> ---John Gall, _Systemantics_

 ## Getting to First Commit